Swapnil-ingle/Swapnil-ingle.github.io/git_for_starters.md

 ### Notes:

-> This will only create a new branch on the local repository not *upstream* basically *pushing*, excuse the pun, anything *upside* has "three steps process" we'll discuss it later.
+> This will only create a new branch on the local repository not _**upstream**_.
+Basically _**pushing**_, excuse the pun, anything *upside* has "three steps process" we'll discuss it later.

-Basically what making a branch does is it copies all the data from msater to your branch (kinda like your own seperate folder where you can edit without any hesitance or worries about polluting the original code).
-So all the changes you do will be stored in your own branch/folder as long as your current branch is *your_branch* while *pushing the changes*.
+Basically what making a branch does is it copies all the data from msater to your branch (kinda like your own seperate sub-folder where you can edit without any hesitance or worries about polluting the original code).
+So all the changes you do will be stored in your own branch/sub-folder as long as your current branch is *your_branch* while *pushing the changes*.
+(NOTE: This subfolder is virtual and won't be present actually on your system but once __*pushed*__ would show as a sepearate branch upon UI in your folder on github.com)

-3. Done with changes locally.
+### 3. Done with changes locally.

 Now most of the devs are done with the changes locally and now they want to upload their changes to their upstream respective branch which would be later merge with the master once reviewed by you (Senior Software Architect).

 Now here comes the showdown which is really the crux of the interaction between local and upstream repo.

-The *pushing* your changes *upstream* comprise of three steps process:
+The _**pushing**_ your changes _**upstream**_ comprise of three steps process:

   1. add - Adds to staging area.
   2. commit - commits the changes locally.